deepmodeling/AIS-Square/workflows/dflow_SMI2FF/readme.md

 <a name="hLL2r"></a>
 # Introduction
 This workflow is developed based on [dflow](https://github.com/dptech-corp/dflow), aiming to obtain the force field (FF) file required for molecular dynamics simulation generated from SMILEs formatted string.
-This workflow relies on variety of softwares and python libraries through PythonOP, and with good transferbility between different platfoms (by switching executors).
+This workflow relies on variety of softwares and python libraries through PythonOP, and with good transferbility between different platfoms (by switching executors).1

 The whole workflow process is shown as follows:
 <a name="wfQUC"></a>